Intelligent Memory System

 Choose where the LLM saves new memories: Global, Project (default), or Collaboration

-Set your default memory location in Global Settings.
-This applies to all projects unless overridden.
+Set your default memory location in Settings.
+This applies to all projects unless overridden at the project or collaboration level.

 Recommended: Set to "Project" for most users.
-This keeps memories organized by project while remaining accessible to your whole team.
+This keeps memories organised by project and makes them available to all collaborations — and all team members — within that project.

 Project Settings